DANS-KNAW/dans-datastation-architecture/docs/sword.md

 The Simple Web-service Offering Repository Deposit (SWORD) protocol is a standard for depositing content into repositories.
-The DANS implementation of **version 2** of this protocol has been operational for several years for depositing datasets in [EASY](./migration.md).
+The DANS implementation of **version 2** of this protocol has been operational for several years for depositing datasets in [EASY]{:target=_blank}.
 The SWORD2 interface is also available in the Data Stations.

 !!! note "SWORD3 not yet available"